 - Second post on Pelican Seafood [here]

 - I speak the truth in all my posts but may be slightly bias as to why Pelican is one of my favourite Chinese restaurants.
-The dishes are consistent and above average, but it is also because of their service that wins me over, asides than the mango pudding.
+The dishes are consistent and above average, but it is also because of their service that wins me over, asides from the mango pudding.
 Plus, I go to certain restaurants for specific dishes and this is one of them

 - Would I rather visit Sun Sui Wah or Kirin for dinner?
 Probably, since the restaurant gets really busy during dinner and the two mentioned restaurants are better (and pricier).
 However, I do frequently come here for a late night dinner

 Food: 3.5/5 (usually 4/5 depending on what is order)